iLlegal housing 2018 / first thoughts, June 2018

 As such, the informal housing industry is part of the informel sector To have informal housing status is to exist in ‘a state of deregulation, one where the ownership, use, and purpose of land cannot be fixed and mapped according to any prescribed set of regulations or the law.

 They stand on the edge and form the center.
 They stand or lie in the room, in niches and corners and sit on chairs.
 They are where they are not expected by anyone.
-They are in the private, in the public space, on the meadow, in the park, in the trees, floating in the air or swimming on the water.
+They are in the private, in the public space, on the meadow, in the park, in the trees, hover in the air or swim on the water.

-A historical document, a current event, a story of thememory and transformation and life in other places.
-A narration of the knowledge one does not see everything that exists and things exist even we can not see.
+A historical document, a current event, a story of the memory and transformation and life in other places.
+A narration of the knowledge one does not see everything that exists and things exist we can not even see.

-Every time I pass my sculptures in the light of dusk I ask myself, who has turned on the light there?
+Every time I pass my sculptures in the light of dawn I ask myself, who has turned on the light there?
 Who has just come home?
 Who lives there, in these sculptures?